CyanPineapple/CyanPineapple/README.md

 ### erehT iH 👋

-- 🔭 I’m currently working on runaway.
+- 🔭 I’m currently working on survival.
 - 🌱 I’m currently learning how to love.
 - 💬 Discuss with me about computer systems (also distributed systems).
 <!--